ebignumber/JS-Test/README.md

 ### Specifications

 The server this website is hosted on is running ubuntu 22.04 with apache 2.
-If you any ideas and would like to contribute, please make an issue and assign yourself to it, comment, and I will review it.
 No real goal in mind, so if you have one as well for a blank Non-PHP website, please leave a comment as well.
 This is the only source of documentation. website will be hosted at https://jstest.logandag.dev

+ If you any ideas and would like to contribute, please make an issue and assign yourself to it, comment, and I will review it.
+Alternatively you can also use the discussions as well to make suggestions, however, please stick to submitting code through the "Issues" tab.

+ Thank you!

+## Security:
 ## All content will be screened for any security issues before being uploaded to the server.